reactioncommerce/reaction-component-library/src/components/Button/v1/Button.md

 And there are a couple possible variations:

-- Any of these button types can be rendered with less height using the "small" style variant.
+- Any of these button types can be rendered with less height using the "short" variant.
 - The default button can be rendered as text only (similar to a link) by using the "text" style variant.
 Use this in rare cases where having a solid or outline button for an action would be cluttered and visually confusing.

 #### Component Usage